Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 -Picture 2 (n.d)

+The image is simple and to the informative point.

+It fails to captivate or grab the reader's attention.

-The image is simple to read and its message would be informative to the audience.
-The message is clear that human's activity casue  climage change.
-However, it is not captivating.
-IT fails to evoke emontions or a sense of urgency.
-It would be an informative but unimportant visualization for someone trying to evoke change.
+Image fails to evoke emontions or a sense of urgency.
+It is informative but unimportant visualization for someone trying to evoke change.

 ![Picture2](https://github.com/Marvin510/SelfStudyProject/blob/master/Images/Pic%202.jpg)